codr7/g-fu/v1/README.md

 foo-sym-168
 ```

-Unique symbols may be spliced into expansions to avoid capture, which generates the symbol in macro scope.
+Unique symbols may be spliced into expansions to avoid capture.

 ```
   (let (foo 1)